beau1399/clprojector-template/README.md

 1. A background of vertical red lines
 2. A static ClojureScript logo near the bottom right corner of the display
-3. A two-color, semi-transparent cube rotating about its own "Y" axis that moves away from the viewer along the "Z" axis.
+3. A two-color, semi-transparent cube rotating about its own "X" and "Y" axes that moves away from the viewer along the "Z" axis.
 4. A wireframe cube that orbits around an axis at X=0, Z=2
 5. Static text near the top left corner of the display reading "CLProjector Demo"